webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 > There are several other ways covered in [this article](webgpu-copying-data.html).

-We're setting the scale to half size AND taking into account the aspect of the canvas so the triangle will keep the same width to height ratio regardless of the size of the canvas.
+We're setting the scale to half size AND taking into account the aspect of the canvas so the triangle will keep the same width-to-height ratio regardless of the size of the canvas.

-Finally, we need to set the bind group before drawing
+Finally, we need to set the bind group before drawing.

 ```js
     pass.setPipeline(pipeline);